TezBaydu/Resume-project/ux.md

  - Interaction design:
     - *What parts should and shouldn't be grouped?*
-        - G1: Contact details, Personal Statement, Skills, Capabilities
+        - G1: Personal Statement, Skills, References, Mentions, Interests, ~~Capabilities~~
         - G2: Experience (work and personal), Qualifications, Timeline
-        - G3: Personal achievements, Software, Specific Projects (past and present), Groups involved with, Meetings / Conferences attended, Partnered companies involved with, Recruiters
+        - G3: ~~Personal achievements~~, Software, Specific Projects (past and present), Groups involved with, ~~Meetings / Conferences attended~~, Partnered companies involved with, Recruiters
-        - G4: Interests, References, Mentions
+        - G4: Contact details, Contact Form section
-        - G5: Contact section
+        - G5: Download
  - *Should some sections be shown completely separately?
 Like Partnerships, Recruiters, Organisations worked with previously*
     - Groupings above
  - *Should personal images be used?*